gyuho/learn/doc/distributed_systems_raft/README.md

   calls, so that the minority of slow servers do not affect the overall performance.
 - **`log commit`**: A leader `commits` a log entry only after the leader has replicated the entry on a majority of the servers in a cluster.
-Then such entry is safe to be applied to state machines. `commit` also includes preceding entries, such as the ones from previous leaders.
+In other words, a leader sends `AppendEntries` RPCs to its followers, and once the leader receives confirmation from the majority of its followers, the request is committed into stable storage.
+And then such entry is safe to be applied to state machines. `commit` also includes preceding entries, such as the ones from previous leaders.
 This is done by the leader keeping track of the highest index to commit.
+If a `leader` has decided that a log entry is **committed**, that entry must be **present in all future leaders**.
 - **`quorum`** or **`majority of nodes(servers, members)`**: A `quorum` is a majority of the servers in *Raft* cluster.
 When the size of cluster is `n`, then the `quorum` is `(n/2) + 1`.
 When the cluster has 5 machines, the `quorum` is 3.
 - **`leader`**: *Raft algorithm* first elects a `leader` that handles client requests.
-A `leader` accept new log entries from clients and replicates those log entries to its followers.
+A `leader` accepts new log entries from clients and replicates those log entries to its followers.
 Once logs are replicated, `leader` tells its followers when to apply those log entries to their state machines.
 When a leader fails, *Raft* elects a new leader.
 In normal